pr2database/pr2-website/content/eukref/pipeline_overview.md

 Inside the unpacked "databases" directory you will find three files: Reference_DB.fas and gb203_pr2_all_10_28_97p_noorg.fasta, and tax_d.bin.
 These files are used for filtering results within eukref_gbretrieve.py.
 All three files must be in the current working directory where you run the eukref_gbrtrieve.py script in Step 6.

-**5b)** Locate a copy of GenBank nt database in use at your institution or on your server.  [at the EukRef workshop there is a copy on the Amazon server].
+###### 5b - Locate a copy of GenBank nt database in use at your institution or on your server.
+At the EukRef workshop there is a copy on the Amazon server.
 GenBank NT should ideally be downloaded to a server.
 There will be more than 40 files totaling more than 30 GB.
 Downloading can take several hours.
 You may wish to install and use a tool like wget.
 In a workshop setting download one time and allow access for all participants.

 Make a new folder called DATABASE_FOLDER.
 From [ftp://ftp.ncbi.nlm.nih.gov/blast/db/](ftp://ftp.ncbi.nlm.nih.gov/blast/db/) download taxdb.tar.gz and all nt_.tar.gz files.
 Also, download all nt_.tar.gz.md5 files.